xjvelazquez/Search-Algorithms/README.md

 Note
 ------
-- If you encounter difficulty loading things after installing Pygame, this post https://stackoverflow.com/questions/52718921/problems-getting-pygame-to-show-anything-but-a-blank-screen-on-macos-mojave may likely help you.
+- If you encounter difficulty loading things after installing Pygame, this post https://stackoverflow.com/questions/52718921/problems-getting-pygame-to-show-anything-but-a-blank-screen-on-macos-mojave (in particular, the second answer by "Rafael") may likely help you.
 - You can click mouse to put down more puddles when search is not running.